cockroachlabs-field/cockroachdb-multiregion-k3s-ciliumcni-azure/kubernetes-setup.md

 kubectl create -f cilium-ca.yaml
 ```

-8. Perform the install of the Cilium CNI on the second k3s](https://github.com/k3s-io/k3s) cluster.
+8. Perform the install of the Cilium CNI on the remaining [k3s](https://github.com/k3s-io/k3s) clusters.

 >Note: Pay attention here to the different cidr that has been used form the first cluster.
 Cluster must not have overlappping address space for the Pod network